My Al Capone Museum | home

 This web page was created after seeing and reading the daily nonsense being attributed to Al Capone.

-Many Capone rumors and myths have been handed down through the years in order to tie Al Capone to a book, movie or product.
+From a simple bootlegging gangster, to now being named in conjunction with the U.S Presidency.
+It's simply amazing how the persona of Al Capone has evolved over the many decades!
+So many Capone rumors and myths have been handed down through the years in order to tie Al Capone to a book, movie or product.
 Some perpetuated by faulty research, some by companies and some even by actual relatives whose faultering recollections seem to recall a certain time, place or product associated with their beloved Al. Some companies will go as far to pay a Capone relative to make it more believable.
-Repeat a lie many times and it will suddenly become truth.
+The winning recipe of repeat a lie many times and it will suddenly become truth seems to prevail over simple straightforward fact.
 Back it up by a relative and voila! instant fact!
 Even I have been approached in the past to try and tie a bed and breakfast place with Al Capone.
 This was an attempt to boost their business.
 Of course, I refused and have continuing disdain for people trying to make a fast buck by selling lies.
 From a house owned in Cuba, to a supposed trip through tunnels in Saskatchewan, we explore some of the myths surrounding Big Al. Below I will state the myth and tell the truth about it.

 The Myth: Al had a sister named Rose Capone.